Meru Accounting

 What is Self-Employment Tax?

-Self-employment tax refers to the tax that people must pay when they get income by working for themselves.
-This tax covers contributions to both Social Security and Medicare programs.
+Self-employment tax refers to the tax that people must pay when they earn income by working for themselves.
+This tax covers contributions to both the Social Security and Medicare programs.
 These taxes are usually taken out of a paycheck when someone works for an employer.
 However, if you’re self-employed, you are responsible for making the payments yourself.
 This tax is very important for freelancers, gig workers, and small business owners.

-Self-employment tax comprises of important parts:
+Self-employment tax comprises important parts:

 • 12.4% for Social Security